afonscosta/CG_1718/README.md

 - Phase 3: Curves, Cubic Surfaces and VBOs
 - Phase 4: Normals and Texture Coordinates

-In the end we got a fairly complete system.
-As an example of use one has the representation of a solar system, where we can surf throughout the solar system \o/
+At the end we got a fairly complete system.
+As an example of use one has the representation of a solar system, where we can surf throughout the space \o/